PROudoxa/git-first/playground/AkulovIvan/FunnyRectangles/README.md

 This app might be interesting for you if you are looking for implementing and handling follow gestures:

+Markup : * UITapGestureRecognizer   (separated handling one tap and two taps)
+* Nested UITapGestureRecognizer (1 tap)
+* Nested UITapGestureRecognizer (2 taps)
+* UIPinchGestureRecognizer (scaling separately in EACH axis of three(horizontal, vertical, diagonal) axises in main view as well in highlited view)
-UITapGestureRecognizer   (separated handling one tap and two taps) UIPinchGestureRecognizer (scaling separately in EACH axis of three(horizontal, vertical, diagonal) axises in main view as well in highlited view)
+* UIPinchGestureRecognizer (scaling separately in EACH axis of three(horizontal, vertical, diagonal) axises in main view as well in highlited view)
+* Nested UIPinchGestureRecognizer Horizontal (X)
+* Nested UIPinchGestureRecognizer Vertical   (Y)
+* Nested UIPinchGestureRecognizer Diagonal   (D)
-UIRotationGestureRecognizer
+* UIRotationGestureRecognizer
-UIPanGestureRecognizer
+* UIPanGestureRecognizer
-UILongPressGestureRecognizer
+* UILongPressGestureRecognizer

 ### About Funny Rectangles ###